chipsalliance/f4pga/docs/flows/pnr.rst

 Routing
 =======

-Routing is one of the most demanding tasks of the the whole process.
+Routing is one of the most demanding tasks of the whole process.
 All possible connections between the placed blocks and the information on the signals propagation timings, form a complex graph.
 The tool tries to find the optimal path connecting all the placed